RAMONAT SEMINAR 2018-19:

 Students will supply the primary sources using the newspaper databases via their blogs

 Twelfth Blog (mandatory, due 13th November by 11:59pm): Use the library’s historical databases to find your own historical coverage of Smith’s, JFK’s, RFK’s, and McCarthy’s presidential campaigns.
-Post at least one to your blog, describe how or if the coverage reflected any of the preconceptions and/or hostility toward Catholicism that we have discussed this semester.
+Post at least one to your blog, describe how or if the coverage reflected any of the preconceptions and/or hostility toward American Catholics and their politics that we have discussed this semester.
 Be prepared to share your source in class on November 14th!

 Week 13: Give Thanks